2024 VA Disability Pay DatesUpdated: February 23, 2024

 The VA typically deposits VA disability pay on the first business day of the month.
 If the first business day of the month is on holiday or non-business day, the VA pays on the last business day of the prior month.

 Below are the VA disability pay dates for 2024.
 Those unsure of their payment amount can see the 2024 VA disability rates here.

 2024 VA Disability Pay DatesOn which dates will VA disability payments be sent/deposited in 2024?

 Direct deposits may arrive sooner for customers of early-pay banks such as USAA or Navy Federal Credit Union.
-These military-focused banks deposit funds one to two business days early by releasing funds as soon as the VA sends payment details.
+These military-focused banks typically deposit VA disability pay one to two business days early by releasing funds as soon as the VA sends payment details.

 Here is a list of other early-pay banks and direct deposit calendars.

 Below are some of the most common questions about VA disability pay dates.